Tenant information and advice

 - a carbon monoxide detector is installed in every room which contains a solid fuel burning appliance

-To report landlords who are not complying with the legislation, contact the Housing Standards Team by emailing email@example.com or call 01539 733 333.
+To report landlords who are not complying with the legislation, email: email@example.com.